-EXAMPLE OF A MANAGEMENT REPRESENTATION LETTER FOR A REVIEW
+EXAMPLE OF A MANAGEMENT REPRESENTATION LETTER FOR A REVIEW ENGAGEMENT

 The following letter is not intended to be a standardised letter.
-It is to be used as a guide only and will need to be adapted according to individual requirements and circumstances.
+It is to be used as a guide only and will need to be adapted according to the engagement requirements and circumstances.